 When using headings, don’t skip heading levels (for example, use an <h1> tag then follow it with an <h3> tag).
 It will leave those screen reading users wondering if they missed part of the content.
 Using headings and lists appropriately is crucial to assisting users find their way around your site.

 Captions or Transcripts for Video

 We talked in-depth about the importance of alt text for images, but what about videos?
 It’s important to provide captions for those hard of hearing, or at minimum, a transcript below the video so they can understand its contents.
 As a bonus, captioning or transcribing your videos will also bump SEO.
 Search engines can’t watch a video to know what it’s about, but they can obtain information via the text included in your closed captions or transcripts.

 Every link should make sense if the link text is read by itself.
 Screen reader users may choose to read only the links on a web page.
 Certain phrases like “click here” and “more” should really be avoided.

-This one isn’t even really based on ADA best practices so much as just good design: make sure your content is visually easy to read and understand.
+Make sure your content is visually easy to read and understand.
+This one isn’t even really based on ADA best practices so much as just good design, honestly.
 We’re not just talking quality content, but also legibility.
 When I’m designing a site, I think about font clarity and sizing, along with colors and contrast.
 Take a look at the two buttons below: